mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 .. todo:: Immersive Mode (Full Screen)

-Immersive mode hides the system navigation bottons at the bottom of the screen on the Throttle screen only, to give you more screen realestate for the throttle UI.
+Immersive mode hides the system navigation buttons at the bottom of the screen on the Throttle screen only, to give you more screen real estate for the throttle UI.

-It can optionaly also hide the system status bar at the top of the page.
+It can optionally also hide the Android System Status Bar at the top of the page.

-Swiping up from off screen will normally temporarily show the navigation buttons again.
+Swiping up from off screen will normally temporarily show the Android navigation buttons again.

-You can also configure specific Swipe up or Swipe down preferences to enter or exit immersive mode.
+You can also configure specific :ref:`Swipe up or Swipe down <configuration/preferences:swipe up-down preferences>` or :ref:`Shake <configuration/preferences:accelerometer (shake) preferences>` preferences to enter or exit immersive mode.

 .. note::
      :class: note-ed-hidden-title